-This study was funded by Rousselot BVBA.
+Acknowledgements This study was funded by Rousselot BVBA.
 The funders supplied the supplements used in this study but had no role in the analysis, interpretation of the results, and writing of the manuscript.
 Barbara Vanhoecke and Janne Prawitt are employees of Rousselot.
-All other authors declare no conflict of interest.